erizov/Professor/semester_6/lecture_31_mlops/data_drift/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

-A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
-Solves problems like classification, regression, clustering, and pattern recognition.
+A computational intelligence algorithm that learns patterns frdatasetata to make predictions or decisions.
+Addresses categorization, value estimation, grouping, and pattern recognition.
 Example: Predicting house prices based on historical sales data and property features.
-Works by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.
+Operates by training on labeled or unlainformationd data, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies